BrunoMCBraga/PympMyBinary/README.md

 ## What works?
 So far, the infector is only able to infect Win32/64 binaries.
-Testing is ongoing since some sections (e.g. debug table, certificate table) are rare.

 ## What does not?
 * Integrity checks implemented by software installers like NSIS cause the execution to fail.
 Testing with those requires running the binaries with "/NCRC" flag.
 * Packed binaries (e.g. FireFox).
 UPX the binary before using this.
 It is sill being tested.

 I have tested a simple NOP sled using the three modes for some well-known binaries like Google Chrome, Skype, Wireshark, etc. Due to the RVA thing i have explained previously, some of them were not tamperable using certain modes, only others (e.g. Wireshark only worked when a new section was created).
-For cases where NSIS is used (e.g. Wireshark), the application must be ran with /NCRC to disable the integrity verification from NSIS.

 ## Usage
 ```bash